mberry1989/kontent-hugo-articles/README.md

-# Kentico Kontent sample Hugo article site
+# Kentico Kontent Hugo article sample
 Sample [Hugo static site generator](https://gohugo.io/) project using the [Kentico Kontent Delivery JavaScript SDK](https://github.com/Kentico/kontent-delivery-sdk-js) to retrieve content.

 This application is meant for use with the Dancing Goat sample project within Kentico Kontent.
 If you don't have your own Sample Project, any administrator of a Kentico Kontent subscription [can generate one](https://app.kontent.ai/sample-project-generator).